gilflorida2023/window_sieve/README.md

 ### Data Structures
 1. **Binary File (primes.bin)**
-   - Persistent storage for discovered primes
+   - Persistent storage for discovered primes. the next val points past the current buffer into the next.
    - Each record contains:
      - `p`: The prime number
-     - `nextval`: Next multiple of this prime to be marked as composite
+     - `nextval`: Next multiple of this prime to be marked as composite. multiples are calculated by adding p+p.

 2. **Window Buffer**
    - Boolean array representing primality of numbers in current window